input-output-hk/partner-chains/dev/local-environment/README.md

   -n, --non-interactive     Run with no interactive prompts and accept sensible default configuration settings.
   -d, --deployment-option   Specify one of the custom deployment options (1, 2, 3, or 4).
   -p, --postgres-password   Set a specific password for PostgreSQL (overrides automatic generation).
-  -o, --overrides           Enable custom artifact overrides from artifacts in ./configurations/pc-contracts-cli/ (PC and PCSC).
+  -o, --overrides           Enable custom artifact overrides from artifacts in ./configurations/smart-contracts-setup/ (partner-chains-cli and partner-chains-node).
   -i, --node-image          Specify a custom Partner Chains Node image.
   -t, --tests               Include tests container.
   -h, --help                Display this help dialogue and exit.